hyprwm/hyprland-wiki/content/Configuring/Gestures.md

 ## Available gestures

+Specifying `unset` as the gesture will unset a specific gesture that was previously set.
+Please note it needs to exactly match everything from the original gesture including direction, mods, fingers and scale.

 | gesture | description | arguments |
 | -- | -- | -- |
 | dispatcher | the most basic, executes a dispatcher once the gesture ends | `dispatcher, params` |